theHsEdition/PatrickHanus.com/readme.md

 ## Release Updates

+### v17.11.21
+Some of those updates I've been dying to do have finally happened.

+- Added homepage artwork
+- Added dark styles for “reading mode”
+- fixed default post layout
+- Added mailchimp picture

 ### v17.08.29

 It's been quite a while I am ashamed of myself.
 It's a good thing my life doesn't depend on this website.